Aryan7440/LungCancerDetection/README.md

 ## 🙌 Credits

-This project was developed by **Aryan Shukla** as part of a lung cancer detection initiative using deep learning.
+This project was developed by **Aryan Shukla** as part of a lung cancer detection initiative using deep learning class in 8th semester.

 ### Tools & Frameworks Used